Mailchimp is an all-in-one marketing platform with power-packed features that allow you to create email automation and launch them with ease.

 Access Customer Journeys within Mailchimp

-Now, you’re required to follow these steps below:
+Now follow these steps below:

-- Select ‘Customer Journeys’ from the menu on your left
+• Select ‘Customer Journeys’ from the menu on your left.

 Choose an Email Sequence Template

-You need to pick an email sequence template that aligns with your goal.
+• Pick an email sequence template that aligns with your goal.

 Mailchimp offers various templates depending on what your goals are.